slott56/slott56.github.io/Pelican/content/blog/2008/01/2008_01_19-two_python_config_file_design_patterns.rst

-This leads us to change the style to something that could be called a :strong:`Bundled Properties`  design.
+This leads us to change the style to something that could be called a **Bundled Properties**  design.
 [Something I first saw in Django.]
 This means that our constructor has just two positional parameters followed by an unlimited number of structural elements.
 We can live with two positional parameters; it is unlikely to turn into a maintenance problem.